lhoangcse/gslic-neuron/README.md

-Modified implementation of https://github.com/carlren/gSLICr and adapted to neuron tracking
+Modified implementation of https://github.com/carlren/gSLICr and adapted to 3D clustering using 4D distance for neuron tracking.

 Instructions to set up (Windows only):